 If you are looking for more Chutney recipes then do check:

 - ½ tablespoon lemon juice

-- black salt as required
+- regular salt or black salt as required

 - ¼ cup water or as required

-- rinse the coriander leaves and the mint leaves well in water.
+- Rinse the coriander leaves and the mint leaves well in water.

-chop the green chili and the garlic roughly.
+- Chop the green chili and the garlic roughly.

-in a blender jar add, chopped coriander leaves, mint leaves, green chili, garlic, lemon juice, sugar and salt with ¼ cup water or as required.
+- In a blender jar add, chopped coriander leaves, mint leaves, green chili, garlic, lemon juice, sugar and salt with ¼ cup water or as required.

-- the quantity of water can be adjusted as per your liking. but don't make the chutney very thin.
+- The quantity of water can be adjusted as per your liking.
+But don't make the chutney very thin.

-- blend everything well till smooth.
+- Blend everything well till smooth.

-- it stays well in the fridge for 4-5 days.
+- It stays well in the fridge for 4-5 days.